 5. John Sylvester White (Michael Woodman)

 Mr. Michael Woodman is the vice-principal and later principal, often making his disdain for the Sweathogs very known.
-His disdain for them only intensified his disbelief that the once marked for failure Kotter is now a colleague.
+And that disdain for them only intensified his disbelief that the once marked for failure Kotter is now a colleague.
 Woodman was an admirable adversary for Kotter.
 John Sylvester White got his start in acting in 1951 with 39 episodes on one of the longest-running soaps in history, Search for Tomorrow.
-Then he didn’t get another role for nearly 20 years with an episode on Medical Center.
-But ‘75’s Welcome Back, Kotter was the mainstream role that White deserved.
+Then he didn’t get another role for nearly 20 years until an episode on Medical Center.
+As it turned out, 1975’s Welcome Back, Kotter was the mainstream role that White deserved.